-How to Optimize a PPC Campaign for Real Estate
+Real Estate PPC: Tips For Optimizing Google Ads Campaigns

 - Tappable or clickable access to a details page for the location – with information such as hours, phone number, photos, customer ratings, and directions.

 Not every consumer is the same.
-Some may be looking for a studio vs. a one-bedroom apartment or a one-story home vs. one that has four bedrooms.
+Some may be looking for a studio vs. a one-bedroom apartment or a one-story home vs. one with four bedrooms.

-Getting a consumer directly to the page they are interested in is half the battle and can drive very high CTRs – which, in-turn, can lead to improved quality scores.
+Getting a consumer directly to the page they are interested in is half the battle and can drive very high CTRs – which, in turn, can lead to improved quality scores.

-A relatively new ad extension (which has just recently been expanded from mobile-only to desktop as well) is the price extension.
+Price ExtensionsFirst launched in 2017, the price extension is available for both mobile and desktop devices.

-If you prefer to reserve your sitelinks for the standard “Contact Us”, “About Us”, etc. this is a viable alternative and, arguably, a more visually appealing application of floorplans.
+If you prefer to reserve your sitelinks for the standard “Contact Us,” “About Us,” etc. this is a viable alternative and, arguably, a more visually appealing application of floor plans.

-Up to eight price “cards” can be added and, once clicked, will direct users to the floorplan or model that they are most interested in on your site.
-These cards also expand your ads’ real estate (especially on mobile) which helps block out your competition.
+Up to eight price “cards” can be added and, once clicked, will direct users to the floor plan or model that they are most interested in on your site.

+These cards also expand your ads’ real estate (especially on mobile), which helps block out your competition.

-A call extension or a call-only Adwords campaign is the ideal implementation for this effort.
+A call extension or a call-only Google Ads campaign is the ideal implementation for this effort.

-Tip: Make sure you align your call extension day parting to align with your business hours.
+Tip: Make sure you align your call extension with your business hours.
 There’s nothing worse than sending a potential lead to a phone number that keeps ringing or gets picked up by voicemail.

 The Bottom Line

+The real estate market is unpredictable.
+Whether you’re a single agent team or working for a large-scale broker, every qualified lead counts.

-Narrow your AdWords real estate campaigns to exclude as much unqualified traffic as possible to generate more qualified leads.
-There is a multitude of ways to accomplish this but hopefully, the above tips will help or at least spark some new ideas.
+Narrow your Google Ads real estate campaigns to exclude as much unqualified traffic as possible to generate more qualified leads.
+You can do this by following the tips and strategies above.

+If you’re new to PPC, it may take some time to find the right mix of campaigns, audiences, and extensions that work best for you.
+When in doubt, test.
+And then test again.